 1 x ESEE 3” Knife

 Knives are a beautiful thing!
 Think about it for a second, you grab a high-quality knife and it just feels so good in your hand it isn’t even funny.
 The “feel” is hard to explain without sounding like some whack-job.
 But, a high-quality knife is essential when it comes to survival in an emergency or disaster.
 I chose an ESEE knife because they are so freaking good.
 I mean they are simply the best in my opinion.
-You may have to prepare a fire, skin a jack rabbit or defend yourself up-close and personal.
+You may have to prepare a fire, skin a jack rabbit, or defend yourself up-close and personal.
 An ESEE knife will do it all and it will not break on you.

 1 x Blackhawk SERPA Level 2 holster, flat dark earth

 You may be wondering why this exact holster for this application, and it would be a good question to ask.
 I don’t use a “retention” holster when I conceal carry.
 The reason is pretty simple, I don’t want any hindrance when trying to draw my weapon.
 I want to be able to draw my weapon quickly, no fumbling, and then get it on target.
-So why not the same for a “grid-down” event?
+So why not the same for my go-bag?
 In normal conceal carry times I have no, or very little, active threats to worry about.
 In other words, I don’t feel that people will be standing in line to try and take my weapon.
 And if someone does try and take it, they will have to contend with a combination of Krav Maga and Kempo.
-During a “grid-down” when I am using my “go bag” to get home I see more people looking for, and willing to take, weapons from anyone they can.
+During a “grid-down” or other serious situation when I am using my “go bag” to get home I see more people looking for, and willing to take, weapons from anyone they can.
 Society norms and morals, what little we have, will drop away quickly.
 In a fight, or if I am jumped, I don’t want it to be easy for a person to take my primary weapon from me.

 1 x Galco International magazine and tactical light holster